wukachn/uom-nlu/Group_19_Model_Card_A.md

       - Precision
       - Recall
       - F1-score
-      - Accuracy
+      - Cross-Validation Accuracy
       - ROC Curve (AUC)

 ### Results

-The model obtained an overall accuracy of 67% and an AUC score of 0.67.
+The model achieved a cross-validation accuracy of 64.78% and an AUC score of 0.67.
 The model performed at a higher standard for pairs which an entailment was present (1), achieving an F1-score of 0.71 compared to 0.62 for neutral/contradictory pairs (0).

 ## Technical Specifications